slatedocs/slate/source/includes/inkling-reference/_curriculum.html.md

     # lessons are specified here.
 end
 ```

+Select the Inkling tab to see a simple form of a curriculum statement.

 The _trainingSpecifier_ specifies either `data`, `simulator`, or `generator` as the training source.
 These support different approaches to training.
 For **data**, a set of labeled data is available for training and testing.
 A labeled dataset contains data plus meta information about the data, for example an image of a hat plus the category of the image ('hat').
 The labels assist training and also support testing.
 The availability of labeled data means that coded simulators are unnecessary.
 After training with the labeled data of images of hats, the BRAIN is able to identify a hat in an unlabeled image.